AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 >title="Quote character"
 >abstract="Sets a single character used for escaping quoted values where the separator can be part of the value.
 View the documentation for examples for each selection."

 Use this option to set a single character used for escaping quoted values where the separator can be part of the value.
+Available options are:

+* Null Character (\0000)
+* Double Quotes (")

 #### Examples